-Karen Hughart, MSN'88, was interviewed in April 2020 by the American Nursing Informatics Association president about Vanderbilt University Medical Center’s reduction of electronic health record documentation during the COVID-19 pandemic, setting an example for hospitals and health care systems.
-She was appointed senior director of nursing informatics at Vanderbilt University Medical Center in 2016.
+Karen Hughart, MSN'88, was interviewed in April 2020 by the American Nursing Informatics Association president about Vanderbilt University Medical Center’s reduction of electronic health record documentation during the COVID-19 pandemic, setting an example for hospitals and healthcare systems.
+She was appointed senior director of nursing informatics at VUMC in 2016.

-Elaine Boswell King, MSN’88, is a family nurse practitioner at Vanderbilt Diabetes in Nashville, where she specialized in endocrinology and metabolism (2020).
+Elaine Boswell King, MSN’88, is a family nurse practitioner at Vanderbilt Diabetes, where she specialized in endocrinology and metabolism (2020).

-Joy Davis Kimbrell, MSN’88, is interim dean, associate professor and director of the Center for Nursing Success at Cumberland University in Lebanon, Tennessee (2016).
+Joy Davis Kimbrell, MSN’88, is interim dean, associate professor and director of the Center for Nursing Success at Cumberland University’s Jeanette C. Rudy School of Nursing and Health Professions in Lebanon, Tennessee (2016).

 Anna-Gene Chalfant O'Neal, BSN’88, MSN’92, MBA’92, was interviewed in March 2019 by Nashville Public Radio for a story about the state of palliative care in Middle Tennessee.
-She is in a video about the Nashville Business Journal's 2018 Health Care Awards and received that year’s VUSN Alumni Award for Innovation in Health Care.
-She was interviewed in September 2017 by The Tennessean about a program to help providers talk with patients about death, and was honored as Nurse of the Year by The Tennessean in 2015.
+She received the Alumni Award for Innovation in Health Care presented by the VUSN Alumni Association during the school’s annual awards ceremony in October 2018, and is in a video about that year’s Nashville Business Journal's Health Care Awards.
+Anna-Gene was interviewed in September 2017 by the Tennessean about a program to help providers talk with patients about death, and was honored as Nurse of the Year by the Tennessean in 2015.